Updated August 26, 2020

 Journalists covering the protests should consider and be aware of the following:

-- Also consider the risk of COVID-19.
-Demonstrators and law enforcers are often ignoring social distancing guidance.
-Ensure that you have 70% alcohol-based sanitizer, disposable gloves, and an N95 facemask (or FFP2 / FFP3) when not using a respirator
+- Consider the risk of COVID-19.
+Demonstrators and law enforcers are often ignoring physical distancing guidance.
+Remain alert to individuals who may cough over or close to you (be it purposely or accidentally).
+Note that if tear gas and/or pepper spray is deployed virus droplets could spread as individuals react to the effects.
+Ensure that you have 70% alcohol-based sanitizer, disposable gloves, and an N95 face mask (or FFP2 / FFP3) when not using a respirator

-- If reporting from a protest location, maintain situational awareness at all times and be aware of the threat from potential stampedes.
-Due to the prevalence of mob violence, consider reporting from a higher vantage point such as a building rooftop or balcony.
+- When reporting from a protest location, maintain situational awareness at all times and be aware of the threat from potential stampedes.
+Due to the prevalence of mob violence, consider reporting from a higher vantage point such as a building rooftop, upper floor window, or balcony.
 Always stay in close proximity to hard cover, keep to the periphery of the crowd, and have an emergency exit route planned

-- Vehicular ramming of protesters has already occurred and evokes memories of the 2017 white supremacist rally in Charlottesville, Virginia.
-During that rally, a protester was killed after being hit by a car that was intentionally driven into a crowd.
-Journalists should remain conscious of the threat of potential vehicle ramming by anti-protest groups.
+- Journalists should remain conscious of the threat of potential vehicle ramming by anti-protest groups.
 Remain on the sides of roads and take stock of locations to shelter in or escape toon a regular basis

 - Consider using a “backwatcher” to help keep you aware of what is going on around you

 - Keep to the outside of the crowd.
 Avoid being sucked into the middle of the crowd where it is hard to escape, and avoid getting trapped between the police and the protesters.
 Try to keep your back against a wall or something similar to protect your back/rear.
-Identify possible escape/evacuation routes.
+Identify possible escape/evacuation routes and fall back locations.
 If in a team, identify agreed emergency rendezvous points to meet with others should you become separated

 - Continuously observe and read the mood of the authorities in relation to the crowd dynamic.
 Police can become more aggressive if the crowd is agitated or vice versa.
 Visual cues such as the appearance of police dressed in riot gear, shield walls, or throwing of projectiles are potential indicators that aggression can be expected.
 Pull back to a safe location, or plan a quick extraction when such ‘red flags’ like these are evident